 - Generators are not to be used within the grounds.

-- One (1) only 3 x 3 m gazebo can be set up in front of sheds 1 through to 9.
+- One (1) only 3 x 3 m gazebo can be set up in front of sheds 1 through to 9, and 12.

-- Trolleys and crates can be set up on the concrete section of veranda in front of the roller shutters.
+- Trolleys and crates can be set up on the marked concrete sections of veranda in front of the roller shutters and Primac building.

 - Refer to the CCKC Ring Set Up Plan for details of where gazebos can be set up.

-The assembly areas have been made as large as possible to support physical distancing and general safety.
+The assembly areas have been made as large as possible.

 - Trolleys and crates cannot be left in an assembly area.